Okotoks Erratic

 Big Rock is a glacial erratic that is part of a 580 mi long, narrow (0.62 to 13.7 mi wide), linear scatter of thousands of distinctive quartzite and pebbly quartzite glacial erratics between 1 ft and 135 ft in length.
 This linear scatter of distinctive quartzite glacial erratics is known as the Foothills Erratics Train.
 The Foothills Erratics Train extends along the eastern flanks of the Rocky Mountains of Alberta and northern Montana to the International Border.
 The boulders and smaller gravel, which comprises the Foothills Erratics Train, consist of Lower Cambrian shallow marine quartzite and conglomeratic quartzite, which occurs only within the Gog Group and is found in the Athabasca River Valley of central western Alberta.
 Big Rock is the largest erratic within the Foothills Erratics Train.
-Lying on prairie to the east of the Rocky Mountains and like all the larger erratics. it is visible for a considerable distance across the prairie and, likely served as a prominent landmark for Indigenous people.
+Lying on prairie to the east of the Rocky Mountains and like all the larger erratics, it is visible for a considerable distance across the prairie and served as a prominent landmark for Indigenous people.